- This event has passed.

-4th Ben Anderson Memorial Roundtable: Chinese Nationalism and its Impact on Southeast Asia
+4th Benedict Anderson Memorial Roundtable: Chinese Nationalism and its Impact on Southeast Asia

 Asia Centre will hold its 4th Ben Anderson Memorial Roundtable on nationalism in China and its impact on Southeast Asia.
 The roundtable will assess trends in democracy and human rights protection in Southeast Asia in light of China’s rise.